Scarface (1932 film): Plot

-In 1920s Chicago, Italian immigrant and notorious thug Antonio "Tony" Camonte works as a bodyguard for crime lord "Big" Louis Costillo.
-Siding with Costillo's disgruntled lieutenant John "Johnny" Lovo, Tony guns down his boss.
-Lovo takes over Costillo's territory in the South Side and has Tony and his associates, Angelo and Guino "Little Boy" Rinaldo, set up a lucrative bootlegging operation selling illegal beer to all of the bars there.
+In 1920s Chicago, an Italian immigrant and ambitious low-level thug, Tony "Scarface" Camonte, works as a bodyguard for crime lord "Big" Louis Costillo.
+Tony guns down his boss with Costillo's disgruntled lieutenant, Johnny Lovo.
+Lovo takes over Costillo's territory in the South Side and has Tony and his associates, the dim-witted Angelo and the handsome playboy Guino "Little Boy" Rinaldo, supervise a lucrative bootlegging operation selling illegal beer to all of the bars there and forcing out rivals.

-Tony urges Lovo to start moving in on the North Side, where the bootlegging is controlled by the Irish gangs of gangster O'Hara; Lovo refuses, ordering Tony to leave the North Side alone.
-Tony ignores these orders and starts attacking O'Hara's businesses while expanding his rackets to the North.
-Before long, Lovo is forced out of his position as Tony wins over their gang with his success.
+Tony urges Lovo to start moving in on the North Side, where the bootlegging is controlled by the Irish gangster O'Hara; Lovo refuses, ordering Tony to leave the North Side alone.
+Tony ignores these orders and removes O'Hara's men while expanding his rackets to the North.
+Before long, Lovo was only the nominal boss, while Tony became increasingly notorious and powerful, attracting the attention of other gangsters and the police.

-Meanwhile, Tony pursues Johnny's girlfriend Poppy.
-At first, she is dismissive of him, but pays him more attention as his reputation rises and he starts flaunting his wealth.
-She visits his "gaudy" apartment where he shows her his view of an electric billboard advertising Cook's Tours, which features the slogan which inspires him: "The World Is Yours".
+Meanwhile, Tony pursues Johnny's girlfriend, Poppy.
+At first, she is dismissive of him but pays him more attention as his status rises and he starts flaunting his wealth.
+She visits his "gaudy" apartment, where he shows her his window view of an electric billboard advertising Cook's Tours, which features the slogan that inspires him: "The World Is Yours."

-Tony finally gets rid of O'Hara by having Guino assassinate him.
-O'Hara's successor, Tom Gaffney, declares war on the South Side and attempts to kill Tony in a restaurant with tommy guns – which an excited Tony quickly arms his own men with.
-The war results in Gaffney's gang being killed off one by one until he's forced to go into hiding.
+Tony finally gets rid of O'Hara.
+O'Hara's successor, Tom Gaffney, declares war on the South Side and attempts to kill Tony with tommy guns— with which an excited Tony quickly arms his men.
+The war results in Tony’s victory while Gaffney is forced to go into hiding.
 A group of prominent citizens, including the police chief, vow to bring Tony down for all the carnage and bloodshed he has inflicted on the city.

-During a night out at the theater, Tony learns that Gaffney and his entourage are at a nearby bowling alley.
-Leaving Angelo behind to watch the rest of the show, Tony personally kills Gaffney.
-Lovo's anger at Tony finally boils over when Tony openly flirts and dances with Poppy in front of him at dinner.
-Tony sees his beloved sister Francesca "Cesca" dancing with a stranger and takes her to his mother's home by force before hitting and yelling at her.
-A crew of gunmen later try to assassinate him, but he runs them off the road with his bulletproof car.
+During a night out at the theatre, Tony learns that Gaffney and the remainder of his crew are at a nearby bowling alley.
+Leaving Angelo behind to watch the rest of the show and report back to him the outcome, Tony personally kills Gaffney.
+Lovo's anger at Tony finally boils over when Tony openly flirts and dances with Poppy in front of him at a nightclub.
+Tony sees his beloved sister Francesca "Cesca" dancing with a stranger at the club; obsessively protective over her, he becomes enraged and hits her.
+Later that night, some hired gunmen try to assassinate Tony, but he kills them.

-Suspecting Lovo's involvement, Tony goes to his office after bribing one of Lovo's men to call him and pretend to be part of the hit crew.
-When Lovo hangs up after claiming that he must have gotten a wrong number, Tony forces him to confess to the hit and then has Guino kill him.
-Tony, now the undisputed ruler of the city's underworld, takes Poppy on an expensive vacation to Florida to escape the police and media attention, while Cesca secretly visits Guino at Tony's office.
+Suspecting Lovo's involvement, Tony goes to his office after bribing the local barber to call him and pretend to be part of the hit crew.
+When Lovo hangs up after claiming that he must have gotten the wrong number, Tony forces him to confess to the hit and then has Guino kill him.
+Tony, now the undisputed kingpin of the city's underworld, takes Poppy on an expensive vacation to Florida to escape the police and media attention.
+At the same time, Cesca secretly visits Guino at Tony's office and seduces him.
+The two began an affair.